ZalgoNoise/zlog/README.md

 ##### Log Client Configs

-This Log Client can be configured in a number of ways, like specifying exposed address, the output logger for your events, a _service logger_ for the Log Server activity (yes, a logger for your logger), added metadata like timing, and of course TLS.
+This Log Client can be configured in a number of ways, like specifying exposed address, the output logger for your events, a _service logger_ for the gRPC / Log Server activity (yes, a logger for your logger), added metadata like timing, and of course TLS.

 Here is the list of exposed functions to allow a granular configuration of your Log Server:

 Function | Description
 :--:|:--:
-[`WithAddr(...string)`](grpc/client/conf.go#L176) | take in any amount of addresses, and create a connections map with them, for the gRPC client to connect to the server.
+[`WithAddr(...string)`](grpc/client/conf.go#L176) | take in any amount of addresses, and create a [connections map](#connection-addresses) with them, for the gRPC client to connect to the server.
 Defaults to `localhost:9099`
 [`StreamRPC()`](grpc/client/conf.go#L199) | sets this gRPC Log Client type as Stream RPC [`UnaryRPC()`](grpc/client/conf.go#L208) | sets this gRPC Log Client type as Unary RPC [`WithLogger(...log.Logger)`](grpc/client/conf.go#L223) | defines this gRPC Log Client's service logger.
 This logger will register the gRPC Client transactions; and not the log messages it is handling.
 [`WithLoggerV(...log.Logger)`](grpc/client/conf.go#L265) | defines this gRPC Log Client's service logger, in verbose mode.
 This logger will register the gRPC Client transactions; and not the log messages it is handling. (added overhead)
-[`WithBackoff(time.Duration, BackoffFunc)`](grpc/client/conf.go#L310) | takes in a time.Duration value to set as the exponential backoff module's retry deadline, and a BackoffFunc to customize the backoff pattern.
-Backoff is further described in the next section.
+[`WithBackoff(time.Duration, BackoffFunc)`](grpc/client/conf.go#L310) | takes in a [`time.Duration`](https://pkg.go.dev/time#Duration) value to set as the exponential backoff module's retry deadline, and a [`BackoffFunc`](grpc/client/backoff.go#L33) to customize the backoff pattern.
+[Backoff](#log-client-backoff) is further described in the next section.
 [`WithTiming()`](grpc/client/conf.go#L340) | sets a gRPC Log Client's service logger to measure the time taken when executing RPCs.
 It is only an option, and is directly tied to the configured service logger. (added overhead)
 [`WithGRPCOpts(...grpc.DialOption)`](grpc/client/conf.go#L349) | allows passing in any number of grpc.DialOption, which are added to the gRPC Log Client.
 [`Insecure()`](grpc/client/conf.go#L372) | allows creating an insecure gRPC connection (maybe for testing purposes) by adding a new option for insecure transport credentials (no TLS / mTLS).